Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Seychelles and from Stockholm.
+I'm losing my edge to the kids from United States and from Philadelphia.

 But I was there.